computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 We find ourselves caught somewhere between ideology and technology; we are the becoming of a new, dialectical opposition.

-On the necessity of shallow abstract categories to circumvent the prejudices of the researcher.
+On the Necessity of Shallow Abstract Categories to Circumvent the Prejudices of the Researcher
 ======